BlueOrbit/DataArc-SynData-Toolkit-Lan/README.md

 ## :dart: Project Overview

-**DataArc SynData Toolkit** is a synthetic data generation toolkit developed and open-sourced by DataArc.
+**DataArc SynData Toolkit** is a synthetic data generation toolkit developed and open-sourced by DataArc (https://www.dataarctech.com/) and International Digital Economy Academy (https://www.idea.edu.cn/).
 It enables users to generate customized training data in one step through simple configuration files based on their requirements.